 What is SIQ and how is it different from other AI finance tools?

-Unlike general AI chatbots that pattern-match financial advice, SIQ:
+Unlike general AI chatbots that pattern-match finance answers, SIQ:

-- **Shows the work** — You see the thinking process, backtests, and data behind every recommendation
+- **Shows the work** — You see the rationale, data, and portfolio changes behind every recommendation

 What is 'Agentic Investing'?

-1. You describe your investment thesis in plain English
+2. You describe your intent in plain English

 How do I create my first strategy?